 Oat milk, including the Swedish startup Oatly which almost tripled its sales from $68 million in 2017 to $200 million in 2019.

-Searches for “oat milk” are climbing every year.
+Searches for “oat milk” are up 345% in 5 years.

 Almond Cow: a kitchen appliance that lets you make your own plant-based milk.

-Outside of food, sales of vegan and plant-based footwear, clothing and beauty products are also growing faster than their non-vegan rivals.
+Outside of food, sales of vegan and plant-based footwear, clothing, and beauty products are also growing faster than their non-vegan rivals.

-And it’s expected to grow at a compound annual growth rate of 19.1% through 2027.
+And it’s expected to grow at a compound annual growth rate of 18.3% through 2030.

 54% of Americans say they’re cooking more now, and 51% of those say they’ll continue to do so even after the pandemic ends.

-In the U.S. the three largest segments of connected kitchens are smart refrigerators, smart ovens, and smart cookware and cooktops.
+In the US the three largest segments of connected kitchens are smart refrigerators, smart ovens, and smart cookware and cooktops.

 There are also a number of other smart kitchen gadgets.

-U.S. market size of smart kitchen appliances by product type.
+US market size of smart kitchen appliances by product type.

-The main smart refrigerator brands are mostly the same as for traditional fridges: familiar names like LG, GE, Kenmore, Samsung, Whirlpool, Bosch, etc.
+The main smart refrigerator brands are mostly the same as traditional fridges: familiar names like LG, GE, Kenmore, Samsung, Whirlpool, Bosch, etc.

 Most smart fridges have WiFi, and many can ping your phone if the door has been left open or the water filter needs replacing.

-Some have touch screens for making notes and lists, ordering groceries, playing music and even looking inside via interior cameras.
+Some have touch screens for making notes and lists, ordering groceries, playing music, and even looking inside via interior cameras.